Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Experiment

-To confirm the effectiveness of our model (CADDM), we evaluate how data augmentations (DA), MFS, and ADM affect the accuracy of our model.
-We train models in FF++ \cite{ff++} and test the model performance on FF++ \cite{ff++}, Celeb-DF \cite{celeb}, and DFDC-V2 \cite{dfdc}.
+\textbf{Effect of Different Components.} To confirm the effectiveness of our model, we evaluated how data augmentations (DA), MFS, and ADM affected the accuracy of our model.
+We trained models on FF++ and tested the performance on FF++, Celeb-DF, and DFDC-V2.
 We denote the model without DA, MFS, and ADM as the baseline.
-As shown in Table \ref{tb:eff-caddm}, the baseline achieves the best performance in the in-dataset evaluation.
-However, the baseline only achieves 64.05\% and 48.73\% of AUC on Celeb-DF and DFDC-V2.
+As shown in Table \ref{tb:eff-caddm}, the baseline achieved the best performance in the in-dataset evaluation.
+However, the baseline only achieved $64.05$\% and $48.73$\% of AUC on Celeb-DF and DFDC-V2.

-To make a fair comparison between our model and other methods, we also add regular data augmentations, such as Random Crop, Gaussian Blur/Noise, and JPEG Compression, to the baseline, similar to \cite{amazon,face-x-ray}.
-As shown in Table \ref{tb:eff-caddm}, when DA are added, the model gets AUC improvements of 16.02\% and 13.73\% on Celeb-DF and DFDC-V2 compared with the baseline.
-We argue that these augmentations also weaken the identity information of the data and further improve the model generalization.
+Similar to \cite{amazon,face-x-ray}, we also added regular data augmentations (DA), such as Random Crop, Gaussian Blur/Noise, and JPEG Compression to the baseline.
+As shown in Table \ref{tb:eff-caddm}, when DA were added, our model got AUC improvements of $16.02$\% and $13.73$\% on Celeb-DF and DFDC-V2 compared with the baseline.
+We argue that these augmentations may disrupt the identity information of the data to some degree and improve the model generalization.

-Besides, ADM and MFS further improve the cross-dataset evaluation performance supervised by local artifact regions.
-ADM guides our model to learn artifact representations of local areas, thus reducing the influence of IIL.
-MFS-generated images share similar identity information with source images (see Fig \ref{fig:intro} for example), which also helps to reduce the influence of IIL.
-As shown in Table \ref{tb:eff-caddm}, ADM and MFS show a significant improvement in cross-dataset evaluation.
+Besides, ADM and MFS further improved the cross-dataset evaluation performance.
+ADM guided our model to learn artifact representations of local areas, thus reducing the influence of Implicit Identity Leakage.
+MFS-generated images shared similar identity information with source images (see Fig. \ref{fig:visual} for example).
+Such aligned ID representation eliminated the misguidance of ID information between genuine and fake images to some degree, which also helped to reduce the influence of Implicit Identity Leakage.
+As shown in Table \ref{tb:eff-caddm}, beyond the effect of DA, our proposed method (\emph{i.e.}, MFS and ADM) still led to \emph{further yet remarkable} improvements (\emph{e.g.}, 11.08\% on Celeb-DF and 9.03\% on DFDC-V2 in Tab.2).
+Such improvements based on a strong baseline model (\emph{i.e.}, a model trained with DA.) could further validate the efficacy of our proposed method \emph{w.r.t.} a weak baseline model.